 Celebrating the Muslim New Year

 Most of the Muslims do not celebrate this New Year as they celebrate January 1st.
-A fall of gloom is felt in Muslim society.
+A fall of gloom is felt in Muslim society, when Muharram comes closer.
 More over a prominent sect gets prepared for mourning and lamentations all clad in black mourning dresses.

 The Significance of Hijrah in Islam

-During the reign of Umar bin al-Khattab (May Allah be pleased with him) the companions RA agreed to start the Islamic calendar from the year when Messenger of Allah (saws )made hijra (migration) to Medina and established the first Islamic State.
-As we enter the blessed month of Muharram and the year 1437,it is critical for us the Muslims to realize that this event not only marks the beginning of our calendar but more importantly it commemorates the establishment of the nucleus of the first Islamic state.
+During the reign of Umar bin al-Khattab (May Allah be pleased with him) the companions RA agreed to start the Islamic calendar from the year when Messenger of Allah saws made hijra (migration) to Medina and established the first Islamic State.
+As we enter the blessed month of Muharram and the year 1435 .It is critical for us the Muslims, to realize that this event not only marks the beginning of our calendar, but more importantly it commemorates the establishment of the nucleus of the first Islamic state.

 The Month of Muharram